Águilas Blancas football: Rivalry

 The team has an historic rivalry with Pumas Dorados de la UNAM, due to both of them being the biggest public universities in the country.
-More recently, another mayor rivalry arise with Borregos Salvajes Monterrey, Borregos Salvajes CEM, Aztecas UDLAP and recently with the Burros Blancos IPN.
+More recently, another mayor rivalry has arisen with Borregos Salvajes Monterrey, Borregos Salvajes CEM, Aztecas UDLAP and recently with the Burros Blancos IPN.

 Venue

 The team plays at the Estadio Wilfrido Massieu, built in 1959 and renovated in 1994.
 The stadium has a seating capacity of 15,000.
 It is located north of Mexico City, within the Unidad Profesional Adolfo Lopez Mateos, IPN's main campus.